Agribusiness and Applied Economics

 Students of all options have complete access to well-equipped research facilities and to faculty supervision time.
-(A favorable faculty to student ratio is maintained.)
 The department has an excellent placement record with national and international agricultural and business firms, as well as government agencies.

 Students pursuing a Master of Science in Agribusiness and Applied Economics (thesis option or comprehensive study option) must complete all core courses.
 Students select elective courses (with approval of the adviser and supervisory committee) to fulfill the remaining Graduate School credit requirements.
-The core requirements assure breadth and competence in key areas of knowledge and professional activity.
 It is required that students have competence in calculus, multiple regression analysis, and intermediate microeconomics.

 M.S. in Agribusiness and Applied Economics